DeanHazineh/DFlat-tensorflow/readme.md

 By treating optical layers in the same fashion as standard, TF neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends.

 ## Usage and Documentation:
 For usage and documentation, a readthedocs page is in active development.
 Examples for inverse design are provided in `DFlat/examples/`.
 Additional examples will be provided in the future (we welcome community made examples).
+<span style="color:red">some *(2/2/2023 Examples are being updated for modifications to the code -- they are currently down but will be updated in a day or two and put back)* text</span>.

 For developers and researchers,
 - a script to train neural models can be found in `DFlat/dflat/neural_optical_layer/core/trainer_models.py`